konosmgr/youtuber-bidding-app/STATE.md

   - Implemented correct z-index handling and positioning for the animated letters
   - Added proper letter spacing and margins between letter elements
   - Ensured all CSS variables match the original site (--defaultColor, --hlColor, --mainEasing)
+- Added 'preserveStyle' option to HoverTextButton component
+  - Allows the text hover animation to be applied to existing buttons without changing their styles
+  - Can be integrated with navigation, CTAs, and other UI elements while maintaining their original appearance
+  - Enables consistent text hover effects across the site without requiring redesign of existing buttons
+  - Preserves existing background, border, padding, and other styles of the original button
+  - Only applies the letter-by-letter animation effect on hover
-- Created a reusable HoverTextButton component for the Utsubo-style hover letter animations
+- Enhanced the HoverTextButton component with additional functionality:
+  - Reduced letter spacing for a more compact, polished look
+  - Added support for both button and anchor elements with automatic selection based on href value
-  - Implemented as a fully customizable component with various style props
+  - Implemented disabled state styling with proper accessibility attributes
-  - Fixed the initial state to properly hide the yellow highlight text behind white text
+  - Added event forwarding for all standard events (click, focus, blur, keydown, keyup)
+  - Added support for button type attribute when used as a button element
+  - Updated showcase page to demonstrate all component features with interactive examples
-  - Added z-index and opacity handling to ensure proper visibility during animations
+  - Fixed z-index and opacity issues to ensure proper text visibility during animations
-  - Supports custom text with automatic letter splitting
-  - Allows customization of colors, font sizes, weights, padding, and other styles
-  - Handles up to 20 letters with proper staggered animation timing
+- Added navbar integration example for the HoverTextButton component
+  - Demonstrated how to integrate the text hover effect with existing navbar elements
+  - Created example navigation with icons and active states that maintains design
+  - Showed proper component nesting within existing link elements
-  - Includes the entire animation effect in a self-contained component
+  - Preserved all existing styling while adding only the letter animation effect
+  - Provided complete example code for easy adaptation to the actual navbar
+- Implemented HoverTextButton into the actual Navbar component
+  - Replaced all navigation text items with the HoverTextButton component
+  - Used preserveStyle={true} to maintain existing styling while adding hover animations
+  - Applied consistent text styling with uppercase labels for better visual hierarchy
+  - Added the hover effect to both desktop and mobile menu items for consistency
+  - Integrated with existing icon layouts and active state indicators
+  - Preserved special styling for YouTube link and authentication buttons
+  - Ensured accessibility with proper focus states and event forwarding
+  - Maintained amber highlight color (#f9b639) to match the site's theme

 ## Project Structure
 The project follows a typical SvelteKit structure: